beyro/react-confirm-dialog/Readme.md

 ```
 These have minimal properties to create a modal effect.

+### Buttons
+There are two methods for styling the buttons:

-To style the confirm and cancel buttons, add styles for the class combinations `react-confirm-dialog-button confirm` and `react-confirm-dialog-button cancel`
+1. Add styles for the class combinations:
+  * `react-confirm-dialog-button confirm`
+  * `react-confirm-dialog-button cancel`
+2. Pass class name string via the properties. `confirmClasses` and `cancelClasses`
+  * This allows use of existing loaded css classes e.g. bootstrap